Letgamer/mybrowserconfig/README.md

 ## Extensions
 Pin all extensions in the provided installation order unless specified otherwise.

 First, install the Chromium web store extension from [here](https://github.com/NeverDecaf/chromium-web-store/releases/).
-Always pin this extension on the far right.

-This extension should always be pinned on the far right.
+This extension should always be pinned on the far right!

 Next, navigate to the web store [here](https://chromewebstore.google.com/) and install the following extensions: